wp-plugins/customericare-livechat/readme.txt

 = Does it support canned responses? =

 Yes.
 We recently added a feature called Quick Responses for fast answers.
 Use them by clicking # when chatting.

+ == is there a paid version for power users? ==

+Yes.
+We have added paid features for demanding customers.